-SINFONI calibration plan Calibration # of exposures frequency purpose Dark 3 daily to create master dark frame, bad pixel map Wavelength calibration $1\ on/off\ pair$ daily to compute wavelength calibration Lamp flat-field 5 on/off pairs daily to determine pixel to pixel variations and large scale illumination Twilight flat-field twilight flat-fields are not possible Telluric standard 1/observation daily to remove telluric features from the science exposures Detector characteristics $>10~{ m on/off}$ monthly series of flat-fields with increasing intensity, to determine read-out noise, gain, detector linerarity, bad pixel map Distortion data > 70 monthly series of images of the calibration fiber while moved in y-direction over the image slicer not within the SINFONI calibration plan -on user request only!
-AO guide star image AO guide star image 1 object/sky on request to determine image quality on axis DSE standard n on roquest to dotorming instrumental / AO DSE not within the one of cambration plan on user request only.
-AO guide star image e 1 object/sky on request to determine image quality on axis PSF standard n on request to determine instrumental/AO PSF Flux standard n on request to determine overall system transmission - the telluric standards of known magnitudes may be used.
+SINFONI calibration plan Calibration # of exposures frequency purpose Dark 3 daily to create master dark frame, bad pixel map Wavelength calibration $1 \operatorname{on/off} pair$ daily to compute wavelength calibration Lamp flat-field 5 on/off pairs daily to determine pixel to pixel variations and large scale illumination Twilight flat-field - twilight flat-fields are not possible Telluric standard 1/observation daily to remove telluric features from the science exposures.
+The Telluric will be taken within 2 hours of the science observations, with an airmass tolerance of 0.2.
+Detector characteristics >10 on/off monthly series of flat-fields with increasing intensity, to determine read-out noise, gain, detector linerarity, bad pixel map Distortion data > 70 monthly series of images of the calibration fiber while moved in y-direction over the image slicer not wi ithin the SINFONI calibration pla n - by user request only!
+PSF standard n on request to determine instrumental/AO PSF Flux standard n on request to determine overall system transmission - telluric standards of known magnitudes may be used.